krauserrobledo/TODO-List-APP-frontend/README.md

       - implemented prime ng components on task detail component.

-      - Used p-chips and pbutton in subtask components.
+      - Used pbutton in subtask components.

+      - implement primeng components in task editdit form.